Sam Sanders (journalist): Career

 During graduate school, Sanders developed an interest in radio journalism and interned at the WBUR program On Point.

 He joined NPR in 2009 as a Kroc Fellow, later moving into field producing and breaking news.
-In 2015 he joined NPR's Election unit, where he covered the Bernie Sanders 2016 presidential campaign and was one of the founding co-hosts of the NPR Politics Podcast.
+In 2015 he joined NPR's Election unit, where he covered the Bernie Sanders 2016 presidential campaign and was one of the founding co-hosts of The NPR Politics Podcast.
 In 2017, he created and hosted a pop culture podcast and radio show at NPR, It’s Been a Minute.

 After 12 years, Sanders left NPR in 2022 and joined Vulture to host a pop culture podcast called Into It.
 Parent company Vox Media canceled the show in October 2023.

-In August 2022, Sanders launched a podcast with Sirius XM's Stitcher called Vibe Check, focusing on "news and culture from a Black and queer perspective."
+In August 2022, Sanders launched a podcast with SiriusXM's Stitcher called Vibe Check, focusing on "news and culture from a Black and queer perspective."
 The podcast is co-hosted by Sanders, Zach Stafford, and Saeed Jones.

 In October 2024, Sanders returned to public radio airwaves with The Sam Sanders Show on NPR member station KCRW in Los Angeles.
 Covering pop culture and "the things we obsess over in our free time," The Sam Sanders Show launched on air and on YouTube with guests Joel Kim Booster and Sasheer Zamata.